captn3m0/captn3m0.github.com/pages/ebooks.md

 permalink: /ebooks/
 ---

 A fun side-project that I often pick up is generation of semantically correct EPUB/MOBI/PDF files from various online books and content.

 ## Books

 Here's a list of the interesting books I've covered:

+[The Ickabog][ickabog] [[source][ickabog-source]]
+: (In Progress).
+EBook generated from The Ickabog, written by J.K Rowling, and being published online.

 [Oathbringer][cosmere] [[source][oathbringer-source]]
 : Chapters 0-32 from Oathbringer, Book 3 in the Stormlight Archive, being published by Tor in serialized format.